Jessica Matten: Career

+Matten at the premier of The Wizard of Oz at Sphere in Las Vegas.

 Matten continued to work as a model as an adult.
 Some of her work was on fashion runways, and other jobs were in TV commercials such as for Nature Valley and Nintendo Wii.
 She worked for her father in marketing in London for several years before becoming an actor.
 She worked "a little stint at Elle magazine in an internship as well.

 Matten appeared in five international/Native People’s television series in eight years including the Discovery Canada and Netflix series Frontier starring Jason Momoa, and the CW Network and CBC drama series Burden of Truth.
 In 2020, Matten began starring in Tribal on the APTN Network.
 She plays the newly appointed chief of an indigenous police force in Alberta, Canada.
 She was also an associate producer on the series.

 She also previously starred in the short film A Red Girl’s Reasoning which received an award at the Imagine NATIVE Film Festival.
 In 2020, Matten appeared in the horror movie The Empty Man for Disney/20th Century Fox studios.

-Beginning in 2022, Matten has co-starred in the TV crime drama series Dark Winds as Bernadette Manuelito, the only female sergeant on a Navajo reservation police department.
-She starred in the film Rez Ball (2024), about a Native American high school basketball team from Chuska Valley, New Mexico, that is competing for the state championship title but lose their star player.
+Beginning in 2022, Matten co-starred in the TV crime drama series Dark Winds as Bernadette Manuelito, the only female sergeant on a Navajo reservation police department.
+She also starred in the film Rez Ball (2024), which is about a Native American high school basketball team from Chuska Valley, New Mexico, that is competing for the state championship title but loses their star player.

-Matten voices Katara in the upcoming Legend of Aang: The Last Airbender movie set to come out on the 9th of October 2026, and posted an instagram story of the recording studio.
+Matten voices Katara in the upcoming Avatar Aang: The Last Airbender movie set to come out on the 9th of October 2026, and posted an Instagram story of the recording studio.
 Although Mae Whitman voiced Katara in the original Avatar: The Last Airbender, she announced that despite having been honoured to play her, she's excited to see this new iteration.
-According to the casting director for the new Avatar movie, Jenny Jue, the decision to recast the principal characters of the show was due to an increased emphasis on matching voice actor's ethnic and racial backgrounds to that of the character that they are portraying, that arose in the industry after the conclusion of the original series.
+According to the casting director for the new Avatar movie, Jenny Jue, the decision to recast the principal characters of the show was due to an increased emphasis on matching voice actor's ethnic and racial backgrounds to that of the character that they are portraying that arose in the industry after the conclusion of the original series.

-Matten is also the president of 7 Forward Entertainment, an Indigenous-owned production company based on the West Coast of Canada.
+Matten is also the president of 7 Forward Entertainment, an indigenous-owned production company based on the west coast of Canada.